 In our second year, our focus shifted slightly due to difficulties in instrumental access.
-We moved away from molecular monolayer modified carbon substrates, and began using porous polycarbonate filtration membranes.
-This transition allowed for qualitative analysis of the synthesis of our nanoparticles, i.e., the membrane changed color when nanoparticles were fabricated, allowing us to transition to the study of catalytic properties while we waited to access to microscopes.
-As a result of this transition, we have now fully created an assay for the screening and characterization of catalytic behavior.
+At that time, we had a long lag between producing samples and access to SEM for analysis.
+As a result, we needed to make sure that our systems of interest had a high probability of success before we spent time analyzing them.
+Thus, we moved away from molecular monolayer modified carbon substrates, and began using porous polycarbonate filtration membranes.
+This transition allowed for qualitative analysis of the synthesis of our nanoparticles, i.e., the membrane changed color when nanoparticles were fabricated.
+This color change provided the qualitative confirmation of nanoparticle formation needed to allow us to study of catalytic properties while we waited to access to microscopes.
+As a result of this transition to membrane substrates we were able to finalize our synthesis protocols and begin the characterization of catalytic behavior.

 During our third year (first year of grant extenstion) two significant accomplishments were achieved.
 First, we developed a methodology to create metal nanoparticles using mild reductants at room temperature.
 Second, through collaboration with Prof. Paula Colavita of the School of Chemistry at Trinity College Dublin, Dublin, Ireland, we began studies on carbon microspheres as supports for our nanoparticles.
 The formed composites are very promising as catalyst systems.